General English Program

 DURÉE DES ÉTUDES :

 - Morning classes/Afternoon classes/Evening classes

-- Up to 10 hours per week (+2hours Saturday as Self-study)
+- 6 hours per week (+2hours Saturday as Self-study)

 En ligne et en présentiel – Casablanca- Anfa City

 Um6ss American English Center “UAEC”

 UAEC’s General English Program is a complete program intended for English learners who need to use English to interact with English speakers on an everyday basis.

 The program instructs students in English grammar, English conversation, listening and speaking skills for daily life, and reading and writing skills for social and employment purposes.

 At the higher levels, students learn to apply their knowledge and skills in more diverse and work-oriented types of situations.
 When students complete the program, they are ready to pursue English study in a particular employment area.

 Our English program gives you the flexibility of combining your other obligations with high-quality courses in academic and professional English.
 If you are a working adult, an English learner studying in another field beside English, or a mother with small children, this is the program for you!